Iranian schoolgirls mass poisoning: Iranian government reactions

-Investigations into the poisoning reports have thus far been inconclusive.
-In response to these incidents, Ali Khamenei, the leader of the Islamic Republic of Iran, said that if it is proven that the students were poisoned, "those behind this crime should be sentenced to capital punishment and there will be no amnesty for them."
-Bahram Eynollahi, the Minister of Health, claimed that a "mild poison" was used against female students in Iranian schools.

-Iranian president Ebrahim Raisi ordered that the series of incidents at some 30 schools since November be investigated.
+Positions by government officials on the alleged poisonings have changed over time.
 Officials have changed their stance from initially dismissing the incidents to acknowledging the scope of the crisis.

-On 3 March, Raisi publicly blamed "Iran's enemies" during a live state TV speech for the attacks, although no country was specifically mentioned, saying "This is a security project to cause chaos in the country whereby the enemy seeks to instill fear and insecurity among parents and students".
+In late February, Bahram Eynollahi, the Minister of Health, claimed that a "mild poison" was used against female students in Iranian schools.
 According to IRNA, the parliament’s speaker, Mohammad Bagher Ghalibaf, said that both Qom and Borujerd were "dealing with student poisonings".
 The deputy health minister of Iran, Younes Panahi, said the aim of the poisonings was to shut down education for girls.
 He was quoted as saying "After the poisoning of several students in Qom schools, it was found that some people wanted all schools, especially girls’ schools, to be closed".
-Panahi also said that "in around 90 percent of the cases symptoms were caused by stress and anxiety when other students fell ill or caused by media reports of the poisonings."

-On 6 March, an Iranian deputy health minister said that “irritant substances” were used in the attacks, but these affected less than 10% percent of students."
+He soon "walked back his comments", and claimed that "in around 90 percent of the cases symptoms were caused by stress and anxiety when other students fell ill or caused by media reports of the poisonings"; and that “irritant substances” were used in the attacks, but these affected less than 10% percent of students."
 He went on to say the suspected substance were not weapons grade or deadly.
 He also said that 90% of cases were caused either by anxiety when others became sick, or by learning of other poisonings from media."

-On 7 March it was reported that Yousef Nouri, the Iranian minister of education, said that "95% of the girls going to hospitals or medical centres had no medical problem – only fear and worry – while a few had underlying diseases."
+On 7 March, Yousef Nouri, the Iranian minister of education, said that "95% of the girls going to hospitals or medical centres had no medical problem – only fear and worry – while a few had underlying diseases."
+Several days earlier, Iranian president Ebrahim Raisi ordered that the series of incidents at some 30 schools since November be investigated.
+On 3 March, Raisi publicly blamed "Iran's enemies" during a live state TV speech for the attacks, although no country was specifically mentioned, saying "This is a security project to cause chaos in the country whereby the enemy seeks to instill fear and insecurity among parents and students".

 On that same day, the government of Iran reported for the first time that an undisclosed number of suspects had been arrested in relation to the alleged poisonings.